uzkbwza/markov-namer/README.md

 For example,`cargo run generate 1000 -n 2 -l 19` will generate 1000 results with an ngram size of 2 chars, and a minimum length of 10 chars.

 Running that will populate the `output.txt` file.
-You can see the results by peeking in there, or can get any random ones using `get <COUNT>`
+You can see the results by peeking in there, or can print any random ones using `get <COUNT>`

 Running `cargo run get 5` gives us these alternate-reality U.S. presidents: